-The initial public offering price of the ADSs is substantially higher than the pro forma net tangible book value per Class A share and Class B share.
+The initial public offering price of the ADSs is substantially higher than the pro forma net tangible book value per Class A share and Class B share (following the Share Split).
 Therefore, if you purchase ADSs in this offering, you will pay a price per ADS that substantially exceeds our pro forma net tangible book value per ADS after this offering.
 To the extent outstanding warrants are exercised or deferred shares are issued, you will incur further dilution.
-Assuming a public offering price of the midpoint of the price range set forth on the cover page of this Prospectus of \$ per ADS, you will experience immediate dilution, representing the difference between our pro forma net tangible book value per ADS after giving effect to this offering and the assumed initial public offering price.
-In addition, purchasers of ADSs in this offering will have contributed approximately % of the aggregate price paid by all purchasers or subscribers of our ordinary shares but will own only ADSs representing approximately % of our ordinary shares outstanding after this offering.
+Based on the initial public offering price of \$21.00 per ADS, you will experience immediate dilution, representing the difference between our pro forma net tangible book value per ADS after giving effect to this offering and the initial public offering price.
+In addition, purchasers of ADSs in this offering will have contributed approximately 72.6% of the aggregate price paid by all purchasers or subscribers of our ordinary shares but will own only ADSs representing approximately 22.9% of our ordinary shares outstanding after this offering.
 See "Dilution."